jgraph/www.diagrams.net-source/_posts/2022-07-27-dark-mode-diagram-editor.md

 categories: [features]
 ---

-The Dark mode for the default, Minimal and Sketch editor themes, and the new modern mode, lets you switch draw.io to match your operating system's dark mode or night mode.
+The Dark mode for the default, Minimal and Sketch editor themes, and the new simple mode, lets you switch draw.io to match your operating system's dark mode or night mode.
 <br /><img src="/assets/img/blog/dark-mode-default-theme.png" style="width=100%;max-width:500px;height:auto;" alt="Use draw.io in dark mode when using the default editor theme, as well as with the Minimal and Sketch editor themes">

 Go to our online diagram editor with the ``dark`` URL parameter at [app.diagrams.net/?splash=0&ui=dark](https://app.diagrams.net/?splash=0&ui=dark) to open the editor in Dark mode.